Palomar Holdings, Inc. research snapshot

 Business essence

-Palomar is a specialty property insurer that earns premiums by insuring risks that standard carriers avoid - primarily earthquake, but also wind, flood, and other catastrophe-exposed property.
+Palomar is a specialty property and casualty insurer that earns premiums by insuring risks that standard carriers avoid, primarily earthquake but also wind, flood, inland marine, casualty, surety and credit, and crop.
 Customers pay for protection in high-risk areas, and Palomar profits when its underwriting models correctly price those risks.
 The model is recurring through policy renewals, but results are inherently lumpy due to catastrophe exposure.

 Moat